 According to Chris Leto, Director of Outreach & Special Programs for Bushwick-based preventative health care non-profit Riseboro, his employer is politically neutral.
 However, given the nature of the 46-year-old organization’s work — which includes elder care, job placement, local art promotion and the “human touch” that is often missing from hospital environments — such a statement rings more than a little coy.

-Riseboro, however, seems to have a very real stake in not officially espousing a specific party line; Leto elaborates, its current source of funding is the seemingly miraculous result of a bipartisan agreement that allows the state and hospitals to cut costs AND improve the lives and health of lower income citizens with chronic health issues.
+Riseboro, however, seems to have a very real stake in not officially espousing a party line; its current source of funding is the seemingly miraculous result of a bipartisan agreement that allows the state and hospitals to both cut costs and improve the lives and health of lower income citizens who suffer from chronic health issues.

 That agreement, known as DISRIP (Delivery System Reform Incentive Payment), started in 2015.
 Its aim was, and is, to reduce emergency room visits and hospital admissions by 25 percent in the program’s first five years.
-How?
-By culling from crowded emergency room ledgers those suffering from, for instance, diabetes and asthma, i.e., diseases whose effects can be ameliorated by the right preventive care.
+It accomplishes this by culling from crowded emergency room ledgers those suffering from, for instance, diabetes and asthma, i.e., diseases whose effects can be ameliorated by the right preventive care.

 The process starts with the state and/or hospitals contracting with Managed Care Organizations (MCOs), who then reach out to various Community Based Organizations (CBO), many of whom traffic in a more grassroots approach in promoting the health of their constituents; Riseboro is just one of many CBOs working under the DISRIP umbrella.